-- Carter G, Farine D, Wilkinson, G. Social bet-hedging in vampire bats.
+- Carter G, Farine D, Wilkinson, G. In revision.
+Social bet-hedging in vampire bats.
+Biology Letters.

-- Delpietro HA, Russo R, Carter G, Lord R, Delpietro G. Reproductive seasonality, sex ratio, and philopatry in Argentina’s common vampire bats. (email me for manuscript)
+- Delpietro HA, Russo R, Carter G, Lord R, Delpietro G. In press.
+Reproductive seasonality, sex ratio, and philopatry in Argentina’s common vampire bats.
+Royal Society Open Science. (preprint)

-- Chaverri G, Carter G. Acoustic degradation of bat contact calls.
+- Chaverri G, Carter G. In revision.
+Acoustic degradation of bat contact calls.

 - Carter G, Wilkinson G, Page R. 2017.
 Food-sharing vampire bats are more nepotistic under conditions of perceived risk.
 Behavioral Ecology. doi:10.1093/beheco/arx006 (PDF)